ttscoff/searchlink-plugins/README.md

 ## Contributing

-Use the sample code in `lyrics.rb` to generate your own plugins.
+Use the sample code in `lyrics.rb` ([documented in the SearchLink wiki](https://github.com/ttscoff/searchlink/wiki/Plugins)) to generate your own plugins.
 Feel free to fork and submit a PR to this repository if you create something you'd like to share!